Mahesharunaladi/carnivore-couture/README.md

 ## Premium Meat Fashion for the Discerning Carnivore

 Carnivore Couture is a fictional e-commerce website that specializes in meat-themed fashion items.
-This project is built with React and Vite, showcasing a modern web application with a unique theme.
+This project is built with React and Vite for the frontend and Node.js with Express for the backend, showcasing a modern full-stack web application with a unique theme.

 ## Features